-NCAA Division I sports attract the finest young athletes — at USC and numerous universities across the nation.
-Our sports fellowship trains advanced practitioners of sports physical therapy in the skills needed to care for these athletes — in the clinic, in training rooms and on the field.
+NCAA Division I sports attract the finest young athletes — at USC as well as numerous universities in both the Los Angeles area and across the nation.
+Our sports fellowship trains advanced practitioners of sports physical therapy in the skills needed to care for these athletes — in the clinic, in the athletic training room and on the field.

 Guided by knowledgeable mentors, our sports fellows learn superior skills in assessing, evaluating and treating athletic injuries; expand the body of knowledge in sports medicine by conducting and publishing clinical research; and make lasting contributions to their communities.